nagyistge/EffieChantzi-Deep-Learning/Exercise6/readme_Ex6.md

 ### `Datasets Creation For Task A`

-The following steps are required in order to create the rrequired image datasets, which are saved as .mat files under /data.
+The following steps are required in order to create the image datasets, which are saved as .mat files under /data.

 movieObjArray = createMovieObjects('movies');<br/>